 Tips and Resources on preparing your bio and artist statement available HERE.

 Explain how this funding would provide momentum for your creative practice and/or remove barriers at this particular stage of your career.
-Tell us about your engagement with Oregon audiences/communities.
+Tell us about your engagement with audiences.

-How would this funding provide momentum for your creative development at this particular stage in your artistic career?
-How would this funding help address barriers or enhance your ability to sustain and advance your practice in the future?
+How would this funding provide momentum for yourcreative development at this particular stage in your artistic career?
+How would this funding help address barriers or enhance your ability to sustain and advance your creative practice in the future?

 [3,500 characters maximum, including spaces)